I produce music.

 I am the CEO of PARMA Recordings in North Hampton NH USA.
 Our work was nominated in the 2020 GRAMMY Awards and again in 2021, and two albums on which I served as Executive Producer have taken home the statue.

 I am the President of the Zagreb Festival Orchestra in Zagreb HR and an Honorary Member of the Croatian Music Institute.

 I compose, perform, and record music by myself, with Dreadnaught, and others.
 My album PLAYLAND ARCADE was released in 2021 and praised as "immaculately executed, hugely entertaining and gobsmacking wild tour" (DPRP).

-From time to time I write a bit about making music, travel, the places I work, and the place I live
+From time to time I write a bit about making music, travel, the places I work, and the place I live.

-Lord composed the theme song for NHPR’s morning show “The Exchange” in 2005, and the music is still featured on the program to this day.
-He is a member of the Board of Trustees of The Music Hall and on the Advisory Board of the Portsmouth Symphony Orchestra in his home in seacoast New Hampshire.
+Lord composed the theme song for NHPR’s flagship morning show “The Exchange” in 2005, which aired until the show ended in 2021.
+He is President of the Zagreb Festival Orchestra in Zagreb HR, and serves on the Advisory Board of the Portsmouth Symphony Orchestra in his home in seacoast New Hampshire.